-Death, Love and Conspiracy: The Nepalese Royal Massacre of 2001
+Death, Love and Conspiracy: The Nepalese Royal Massacre of 2001 (Durbar Hatyakanda)

 Facing domestic unrest, including a Maoist insurgency, the Nepalese royal family never suspected that the greatest threat to the monarchy lived within the palace walls.
 On June 1, 2001, Crown Prince Dipendra of Nepal got drunk and high (as he often did).
 Stumbling into the royal dining hall, the prince gunned down King Birendra, Queen Aishwarya, and eight other members of the royal entourage, including his younger siblings.
 The prince allegedly then turned the gun on himself in an attempt to commit suicide.
 He failed to end his own life and plunged into a coma.
 As heir to the throne, the murderous Crown Prince Dipendra was declared King of Nepal.
 He reigned for three days in the hospital before being declared brain dead.